kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

   runs N times.
 This is acceptable at alpha; if it shows up in profiles we will cache the scan result for the duration of a single reconstruction pass at beta.
+- The orphaned global mount scan runs once per reconstruction pass (that is, once per kubelet startup), over the same bounded set of directories.

 ### Risks and Mitigations